Create vCenter user accounts

 To create service accounts for the Splunk for VMware solution, you first need to create vCenter users, create roles, and then assign the users to the roles.
 This topic shows you how you can do this for vCenter.

-A user is required for authentication and is assigned a role in later steps for authorization.
-The following steps show how to create local users.
-If you are using ActiveDirectory for authentication on your Windows OS (vCenter) machines and / or your ESX/i hosts, please skip to the "Make users in ActiveDirectory" section below.
+You must have a user account to authenticate with vCenter.
+If you are using ActiveDirectory for authentication on your Windows OS (vCenter) machines and/or your ESX/i hosts, please skip to the "Make users in ActiveDirectory" section below.

-Make local users on your Windows OS (vCenter) machines
+Create a local user on your Windows OS (vCenter) machine

 Perform these steps to create a local user on each of your vCenter machines.

-- Log into the Windows OS with an administrator account.
+- Log into the Windows OS as an administrator.

 See Microsoft Windows documentation for further information.